Extended Biographical Accounts

 Bust portrait of a Tudor knight in polished silver armour on light parchment.

-Sir Thomas Holt — silver armour portrait.
+Sir Thomas Holt — silver armour mentioned in his will.

 Sir Thomas Holt of Gristlehurst was a mid‑Tudor Lancashire landowner whose family held long‑established estates in the townships of Bury and Spotland.
 He was knighted on 11 May 1544, during the reign of Henry VIII.
 His knighthood coincided with the opening phase of the Anglo‑Scottish campaigns known as the Rough Wooing (1543–1551).
 Although no surviving record identifies his specific service, the timing places him among the Lancashire gentry active in Tudor military affairs.
 He was born around 1500 and was the son of Ralph Holt and Anne Langley (the daughter of John Langley of Agecroft).
 He married Dorothy Longford, daughter of Sir Ralph Longford of Derbyshire.